 The yogi’s future

 We must fix this truth firmly in our minds.
-First, in relation to ourselves: we must be assured that seeking Brahman assures us of a good end–especially if we persevere.
-Second, in relation to others: even if they turn away from the search for God, the force of the spiritual karma created by their spiritual searching at least for a while will guarantee a positive future for them, even if only in the next life.
+First, in relation to ourselves: seeking Brahman assures us of a good end, especially if we persevere.
+Second, in relation to others: even if they turn away from the search for God, the force of the spiritual karma created by their spiritual searching at least for a while will guarantee a positive future for them, even if only in the next or a future life.

 After death the former yogi will go into the higher astral regions, impelled by the tremendously positive karma that is always produced by yoga practice.
-In those realms of great peace, happiness and clarity of mind he will remain for a long time, continuing to refine his understanding and preparing for a spiritually fortunate rebirth.
-After that, he will be reborn in a spiritually “radiant and illustrious” family.
-The words shuchinam shrimatam, can be equally correctly translated “happy and illustrious.”
+In those realms of great peace, happiness, and clarity of mind he will remain for a long time, continuing to refine his understanding and preparing for a spiritually fortunate rebirth.
+After that, he will be reborn in a happy and illustrious (shuchinam shrimatam) family.
 For the yogi’s parents will be of admirable character and recognized for it by those around them.
-This is why in India it is assumed that a saint will have been born of spiritually illustrious parents, perhaps even having saints in their ancestry.
+This is why in India it is assumed that a saint will have been born of spiritually illustrious parents, perhaps even having saints in his ancestry.

-“Or he may be born in the family of wise yogis.
-Such a birth as this is truly more difficult to attain in this world” (6:42).
-It is difficult because there are so few families of accomplished yogis, and because such persons, habitually observing brahmacharya, will have very few–if any–children.
+It is difficult because there are so few families of accomplished yogis, and because such persons, habitually observing brahmacharya, will have very few children, if any.

 I know this is true because I met a yogi in India who told me that he remembered his previous life as a Franciscan monk in Italy.
-He had heard that in India there were people called “yogis” who knew the way to God.
-From that moment he yearned to go to India to meet those who could tell him how to find and know God.
+He had heard that in India there were people called yogis who knew the way to God.
+From that moment onward he yearned to go to India to meet those who could tell him how to find and know God.
 He even tried to find some way to get to India.
 He died with this unfulfilled desire and in his next life was born in India and became a yogi.
-Interestingly, after becoming an accomplished yogi he left India and went to live in Assisi near the shrine of Saint Francis.

 Great is that yogi!